 Tell me about your training, technique, and pigments!
-I’m a certified Phibrows microblade artist and have my certification in Blood Borne Pathogens.
+I’m a certified Phibrows artist and have my certification in Blood Borne Pathogens.
+I specialize in microblading and combination brows.
 I manually create fine, crisp individual hair-like strokes using superfine needles and deposit cosmetic pigments into just below the epidermis of the skin.
-I only use single-use, disposable sterile needles, and FDA approved, cruelty-free/vegan pigments which are created to slowly fade over time.
+I only use single-use, disposable sterile needles, and FDA approved cruelty-free/vegan pigments.

 Will it hurt?
 A topical anesthetic is used to maximize your comfort during the cosmetic procedure, however, pain tolerance varies from client to client.
 Most clients describe tweezing and threading to be more uncomfortable.

 What is the healing process?
 Your brows may take up to 5-7 weeks to fully heal.
 The first 3-5 days after your treatment the color will appear darker and brows will look thicker because the area will be slightly swollen.
 As they heal, some pigment is lost and the overall color will soften and look more natural.
 A complimentary touch up takes place 4-7 weeks after the initial treatment.
 Please follow the aftercare instructions to ensure proper healing and color retention.